Skip to main content

 Automated

-Automated – refund is calculated by Airbnb if applicable
+Automated – refund is calculated by Airbnb based on your cancellation policy

 Guest wants to move their dates from checking in tomorrow to next month, and the cancellation policy is not in the 100% refund period.